 - Batch discard

-- Are run explicitly by the user.
-They discard all unused blocks in the selected file systems.
+- Is triggered explicitly by the user and discards all unused blocks in the selected file systems.

 - Online discard

-- Are specified at mount time.
-They run in real time without user intervention.
-Online discard operations discard only the blocks that are transitioning from used to free.
+Is specified at mount time and triggers in real time without user intervention.
+Online discard operations discard only blocks that are transitioning from the

 - Periodic discard

 Are batch operations that are run regularly by a